vegardev/ntnui-membership-bot/README.md

+> [!NOTE]
+> 📝 This project's repository has migrated to [NTNUI Sprint](https://github.com/NTNUI).
+The latest version of the codebase is now available [here](https://github.com/NTNUI/ntnui-membership-bot).
+> This repository is no longer maintained.
+Thanks for checking it out! 🙆‍♀️

 # 🤖 NTNUI membership bot

 A Discord bot designed to support NTNUI groups by managing and tracking users' membership statuses efficiently.